If you want to learn how to make stickers with Cricut, you’ve come to the right place!

 - A cutting machine.
-For this tutorial, I’ll be cutting with a Silhouette Cameo 3 (full review here: www.cutcutcraft.com/silhouette-cameo-3-review).
+For this tutorial, I’ll be using a Cricut Maker.

 - Design software.
-I’ll be using Silhouette Studio, but Cricut Design Space or your software of choice will work, too as long as it has a Print Then Cut feature.
+I’ll be using Cricut Design Space, but your software of choice will work, too as long as it has a Print Then Cut feature.

 - An inkjet printer.
 For the custom stickers we’re making today, you’ll need to use printable vinyl and a color inkjet printer.
 (If you only have black & white, you’ll have to make black and white stickers, like that dinosaur up there.)
 This is my favorite.

-- Printable vinyl.
+- Printable vinyl or sticker paper.
 I’ll be using Expressions Vinyl Inkjet Printable Vinyl in this tutorial.
 It comes in 8.5″x11″ sheets to easily fit in a regular desktop inkjet printer.
 You can also use Cricut Sticker paper available here.

 - Clear vinyl laminate. (optional) Regular printable vinyl is rated to last one year (outdoors) without a laminate.
-With a clear vinyl laminate, that outdoor durability extends to 4 or 5 years!
-I recommend these pre-cut sheets of Oraguard 210 Economy Vinyl Laminate, so you don’t have to buy a whole roll.
+With a clear laminate, that outdoor durability extends to 4 or 5 years!
+I recommend a precut sticker sheet of Oraguard 210 Economy Vinyl Laminate, so you don’t have to buy a whole roll.

 - Application tool.
 This is a hard, straight edge for helping burnish vinyl, sealing it into place.
 A plastic scraper, or something like an old credit card, will work.

 If you don’t have a cutting machine and aren’t sure what exactly they are or how to use one, I have a complete guide to die cutting that quickly explains exactly what they are and how they can be used to cut vinyl, paper, and other materials.